orso-co/Orso.Arpa.Web/README.md

 ## show local (in web browser)
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## test to do before push
+1. ng lint
+2. ng test